 "That the name your Mama gave you?" she questioned, one eyebrow arched over her eyes.

 "That's much better," she said on a smile.
 "Do the guys you were with have funny names too?"

 "Jax, Chibs, and Juice," he answered on a nod.
 "It's a club thing.
 Like they have real names but…I don't know.
 We all have nicknames. 'cept Clay.
 He's just Clay."

 She thought about reminding him she had no idea who he was talking about, but decided against it.
-It was obvious not many people actually listened to him.
+It was obvious not many people actually listened to him so she let him ramble on.
 "Weird," she mused to herself.
 She unbuttoned her vest, hanging it on the grave she was leaning against before stretching out on the ground next to where he was working.
 At his questioning glance, she shrugged.
 "Might as well get a tan while you work.
 I may work with dead people, but I don't have to be pasty like one."

 Sack laughed, shaking his head at her.
 "I'm gonna fuckin' burn."